 (You may also love this: 10+ Captivating Bathroom Design Ideas You Need to Copy)

 There are some options of homemade spray to remove the existing mold.

 - The first spray solution is dilute water and vinegar.
 This step is quite easy because all you need to do is mixing kitchen vinegar and water with a 1:1 ratio.

 - The second solution is borax that can be used as it is or by crushing it into a powder form.
 Other than mold, this supply is also good to remove mildew.

 To keep mold and mildew away from your bathroom is by keeping everything dry.
 This step can be bothersome but it worths the process.

-- Use a squeegee to dry your shower area, a partition glass, and other wet surfaces that might become the source of the mold.
+- Use a squeegee to dry your shower area, partition glass, and other wet surfaces that might become the source of the mold.

 - Don’t ignore damp towels, rugs, and mats.
 Make sure to put and wash wet towels, damp rugs, and shower mats in the right place instead of just throwing them on the floor.

 - You can also check if there are leaks in the bathroom that make the bathroom damp.

 This can be the last option that you can consider using in a bathroom by using waterproof paint.
 Waterproof paint is good because it’s easy to wipe so it makes your activity a lot easier.
-Of course, it depends on the paint consistency and brands so you will have to do some researches and reviews to make sure.
+Of course, it depends on the product’s consistency and brands so you will have to do some researches and reviews to make sure.

-Some tips may look too bothersome to do but it can be the simplest way to keep your bathroom looks clean!
+Some tips may look too bothersome to do but they can be the simplest way to keep your bathroom looks clean!